YounesCheikh/younescheikh.github.io/_posts/2020-06-15-ssh-without-password.md

 title: 'How to connect to remote SSH Server without a password'
 description: A short tutorial explaining how to connect to configure SSH to get connected to a remote server without been asked for a password for each connection.
 comments: true
-categories: [Tutorials]
+categories:
+  - How To
-tags: [Quick-Note, HowTo]
+tags:
+  - quick-note
+  - tutorial
+  - ssh
 fullview: true
 published: true
 ---

 I'm writing this post just as a quick note to save somewhere the steps to follow in order to get connected to a remote SSH server without have to enter a user password for each connection.

 I came across this when started using the Remote-SSH extension for Visual Studio Code, then for each modification I was asked to enter a password!

 In the following example, I'm connecting from a Windows 10 as a Client, to Ubuntu as SSH Server: